 If profit is going to be the primary motivation for this growth and research, then one of our strategies must be to make it more profitable for businesses to act more responsibly.
 Unfortunately, this kind of social pressure remains essential for corporate social responsibility [48, 49].
 Reducing one’s own emissions is not just about reducing one’s own emissions.
 It also sends a signal to the market demonstrating that there is a demand for more sustainable and transparent businesses, and gives confidence to investors, developers and collectors to invest accordingly .

-Alternatives to PoW have been deployed or in the works or for many years [26, 35, 36, 50, 51, 52, 53, 54, 55, 56, 57].
-In fact, as I write this, Ethereum is already in the process of testing ETH2 aka Serenity using a Proof-of-Stake (PoS) consensus algorithm which is orders of magnitude more computationally efficient (this is also essential for scalability and business, as we are already seeing skyrocketing Gas prices).
-ETH2 will (hopefully) be rolled out for mainstream use in the next year or two.
+Alternatives to PoW have been deployed or in the works for many years [26, 35, 36, 50, 51, 52, 53, 54, 55, 56, 57].
+In fact, as I write this, Ethereum has just launched a test network for ETH2 aka Serenity using a Proof-of-Stake (PoS) consensus algorithm which is orders of magnitude more computationally efficient (this is also essential for scalability and business, as we are already seeing skyrocketing Gas prices).
+While there is no clear date for when ETH2 will be rolled out for mainstream use, the best case estimate is that it will be in the next year or two.
 While this will (hopefully) resolve the energy problem, it does not address the larger issue.
 Given the constraints imposed upon us by Global Warming — we have a severe problem if we cannot discuss the issues of today because we hope they will be resolved “in a year or two”, and if we obliviously allow and even encourage businesses and platforms to operate in this manner.
 Because if we don’t hold businesses and markets accountable, as artists, and as citizens, then who will?

 I’ve been working on this project — the underlying research, the data analysis, and the website http://cryptoart.wtf ⁵— for months.
 I have seen probably thousands of CryptoArt NFTs.
 I’m blown away by how much absolutely awesome work there is on here.
 Much of this work does not fit into the typical, established Art Venues.
 These artists and works absolutely need a home, and digital artists absolutely should be able to earn a living making work that they love.